uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Prior to 1970, school textbooks across the country depicted Aboriginal peoples as being either savage warriors or onlookers who were irrelevant to the more important history of Canada: the story of European settlement.
 Beginning in the 1980s, the history of Aboriginal people was sometimes cast in a more positive light, but the poverty and social dysfunction in Aboriginal communities were emphasized without any historical context to help students understand how or why these happened.
-This has left most Canadians with the view that Aboriginal people were and are to blame for the situations in which they find themselves, as though there were no external causes.
+This has left most Canadians with the view that Aboriginal people were and are to blame for the situations in which they find<!--x-->
+themselves, as though there were no external causes.
 Aboriginal peoples have therefore been characterized as a social and economic problem that must be solved.